Origin of Batman: In other media

-In Zack Snyder's Batman v Superman: Dawn of Justice, Bruce Wayne's parents Thomas and Martha were murdered by Joe Chill, when he was 9 years old.
-While seemingly hesitant, Thomas Wayne threw the first punch, attempting to beat back the mugger, but he was quickly shot and mortally wounded.
-Stunned, his mother joined the fight, attempting to wrestle the gun away.
-Her attempt also failed, leading to a sad look of surrender come upon her eyes right before she was shot herself, Bruce screaming in horror.
-With his last dying breath, Bruce's father called out his mother's name in a loud whisper, reaching out for the final time.
-Watching her life pass away even as the mugger ran off into the night.
+In Zack Snyder's Batman v Superman: Dawn of Justice, Bruce Wayne's parents Thomas and Martha were murdered by Joe Chill when he was nine years old.
+While seemingly hesitant, Thomas Wayne threw the first punch, attempting to beat back the mugger, but was quickly shot and mortally wounded.
+Stunned, his mother joined the fight, attempting to wrestle the gun away, but she was also shot.
+With his last dying breath, Bruce's father called out his mother's name in a whisper while the mugger ran off into the night.
 From then on, Bruce was raised by the Wayne family's bodyguard, Alfred Pennyworth.
-During the funeral for his parents, Bruce, overcome with grief, broke away from the service.
+During the funeral of his parents, Bruce, overcome with grief, broke away from the service.
 As he ran, he stumbled across a decrepit area of the estate and fell into a cavern filled with numerous bats.
 This would later inspire him to use that fear to battle the criminal elements that took his parents' lives.
-After Batman defeated Superman in combat, moved to kill him with a kryptonite spear, Superman pleaded with him to "save Martha", causing Batman to pause in confusion and anger.
+After Batman defeated Superman in combat, Batman moved to kill him with a kryptonite spear; Superman pleaded with him to "save Martha", causing Batman to pause in confusion and anger.
 When Lois Lane intervenes and explains that Superman meant his own mother, Batman relents and sets out to rescue Martha Kent.

 In the 2019 film Joker, the Wayne family exits the theatre (which is showing Blow Out and Zorro, The Gay Blade) and are caught in the middle of a riot spurred by the Joker's actions.
-Thomas Wayne takes Martha and Bruce through an alley for safety, where a rioter shoots him and Martha dead as a way of striking back against the powerful in Gotham.
-Notably, Thomas is depicted in the film as being indifferent and hostile to those protesting the dismal living conditions in Gotham City, and the question of his paternity over the Joker (alias to Arthur Fleck).
+Thomas Wayne takes Martha and Bruce through an alley for safety, where a rioter shoots him and Martha dead to strike back against the powerful in Gotham.
+Notably, Thomas is depicted in the film as being indifferent and hostile to those protesting the dismal living conditions in Gotham City, and the question of his paternity over Arthur Fleck (the real name of the man who became the Joker), although since many events are shown through Fleck's eyes the veracity of this is uncertain as Fleck is shown to be delusional at various points in the film, such as hallucinating a false relationship with his neighbour.

 In the Harley Quinn episode "Batman Begins Forever", the murder of Thomas and Martha Wayne is depicted as an infinite loop inside Bruce Wayne's mind as a reversed repressed memory.
-This is a satirical reference to the infinite amount of times' their murder has been portrayed in various media.
+This is a satirical reference to the infinite amount of times their murder has been portrayed in various media.

 Reception

-Newsarama places Batman's origin as number two of the greatest origin story in comic books describing it as "one of the most tragic in all of comic books, [setting] the stage for countless copycats using the trope of a hero who suffers a great injustice, and spends the rest of his life seeking vengeance."
+Newsarama places Batman's origin as number two of the greatest origin story in comic books, describing it as "one of the most tragic in all of comic books, [setting] the stage for countless copycats using the trope of a hero who suffers a great injustice, and spends the rest of his life seeking vengeance".
 Matthew Byrd of Screen Rant placed Batman's origin in the number one spot of greatest comic book origins.